 The most basic purpose of any edible tree part is to consume it as food.
 This can be done in various ways.
 Particularly for leaves, it can be consumed in many ways:

-- Cooked with soups, pies, or gravies
+- Cooked into soups, pies, or gravies

 - Dried and garnished in salads and other dishes